Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 In statistical terms, the assessment of the uncertainty of produced maps is equally important as the prediction of values at all locations.
-As shown in the previous Section, uncertainty of soil variables can be assessed in several ways.
+As shown in the previous section, uncertainty of soil variables can be assessed in several ways.
 Three aspects, however, appear to be important for any type of spatial prediction model: